Have You Refused a Field Sobriety Test?

 Our San Jose DUI Defense Attorney Is Certified in Field Sobriety Test Procedures

 Being stopped on suspicion of DUI can be overwhelming.
-For example, drivers are often pressured by law enforcement to admit guilt on the spot.
+For example, law enforcement often pressures drivers to admit guilt on the spot.
 Even if you have done nothing illegal, prosecutors can trump up charges to make you feel like you must admit guilt in order to avoid penalties.
 If you have been arrested for a DUI and refused a blood or breath test, you still have options available.
-Our Bay Area DUI defense attorney can help you understand your rights and build a defense that protects your best interests.
+Our DUI attorney in San Jose, CA can help you understand your rights.
+We can also help you build a defense that protects your best interests.

-When Can I Refuse a Field Sobriety Test?
+When Can I Refuse a Field Sobriety Test (FST)?

 Your legal ability to refuse a sobriety test is largely determined by whether you are asked to submit to testing pre or post-arrest.
 These tests can require you to submit a breath, urine or blood sample.
 In general, before arrest, you have more options to refuse a field sobriety test.
-However, things can get more complicated if you have already been arrested for a DUI.
+However, after an arrest, things can get more complicated.
 Some factors our Bay Area DUI defense attorney will consider depend on if you are:

-- Arrested for DUI: Unfortunately, you can face a license suspension penalty of up to 3 years and a fine if you refuse a field sobriety test after arrest.
+- Arrested for DUI.
+You can face a license suspension penalty of up to 3 years and a fine if you refuse a FST after arrest.
 The additional severity of your penalties will depend on prior convictions and if there is a reckless driving charge involved.
 In some cases, you can be found guilty even if there is no test proving your blood alcohol content (BAC) was above the legal limit.

-- Alleged DUI: As a rule, you do not need to submit to a field sobriety test if you are not under arrest.
+- Alleged DUI.
+As a rule, you do not need to submit to a field sobriety test if you are not under arrest.
 Nonetheless, police may ask you to go through a pre-arrest screening process.
-In most cases, a breathalyzer or similar device is used which tests levels of alcohol present.
+In most cases, the police will use a breathalyzer or similar device.
+This device tests levels of alcohol present.
 In these cases, it can work in your best interest to refuse the test.

 What Factors Determine Possible Penalties When I Refuse a Blood Test in California?

 Refusing a blood test can impact the severity of penalties and/or fines.
-Ultimately, law enforcement will consider the seriousness of your refusal to comply based on the situation in which your field sobriety test was refused.
+Ultimately, law enforcement will consider the seriousness of your refusal to comply based on the situation in which you refused the field sobriety test.
 This is primarily due to the “implied consent” that is statutorily included in California state law.
-Since this is the case, the best way to protect your best interest is to contact our Bay Area DUI defense attorney.
-Our firm can help you navigate implied consent mandates, some involving but not limited to:
+Since this is the case, the best way to protect your best interest is to contact our DUI attorney in San Jose, CA. Our firm can help you navigate implied consent mandates, some involving but not limited to:

-- BAC Testing Upon Arrest: Once a driver has been arrested for DUI, the implied consent law takes effect, requiring the individual to submit to breath testing at the scene, or blood or urine testing at an available facility.
-Refusal to submit to testing after an arrest is much more serious, and if convicted of the DUI charge, the act of refusal may result in additional criminal penalties.
+- BAC Testing Upon Arrest.
+After an arrest for DUI, the implied consent law takes effect.
+This requires the individual to submit to breath testing at the scene, or blood or urine testing at an available facility.
+Refusal to submit to testing after an arrest is much more serious.
+If convicted of the DUI charge, the act of refusal may result in more criminal penalties.
 The subsequent penalties are dependent of the facts of the case and the DUI history of the driver.

-- Preliminary Sobriety Testing: In conjunction with physical coordination tests, an officer may request that a driver submit to a breath test, commonly called a breathalyzer.
+- Preliminary Sobriety Testing.
+In conjunction with physical coordination tests, an officer may request that a driver submit to a breath test, commonly called a breathalyzer.
 At this stage, a driver may refuse the breathalyzer without specific penalty under implied consent.
-The driver is likely to be arrested on suspicion of DUI and, in some cases, the refusal may be presented as evidence of the driver’s knowledge of guilt.
-Half-hearted or incomplete compliance with the test, such as not blowing hard enough into the device, may be construed as a refusal as well.
+The officer may arrest the driver on suspicion of DUI.
+And, in some cases, the police may present the refusal as evidence of the driver’s knowledge of guilt.
+The officer may also construe a half-hearted or incomplete compliance with the test, such as not blowing hard enough into the device, as a refusal as well.